Table of Contents

 Question: What are the necessary documents for opening a representative office in Romania and how long does the registration process take?

-Answer: The necessary papers needed in order to open representative office Romania are the following:
+Answer: The necessary papers needed in order to open representative office Romania are listed below by our Romanian lawyers:

 - the official document confirming the legal existence, the activity and the capital of the mother company;